A tactical time slot management problem under mixed logit demand: Numerical results

-In this final numerical section, we demonstrate how optimized slot assortment decisions can adjust to consumer sensitivities toward time ($\beta^{time}$) and price ($\beta^{price}$) to retain customers and increase profitability.
-Figure \ref{fig:coverage} illustrates how the coverage rate, i.e., the proportion of customers who remain engaged with the system (i.e., who don't opt-out), varies with different sensitivity parameters.
-The $\beta^{time}$ axis represents consumer responsiveness to time, where values closer to zero indicate that customers are less sensitive to slot timing, and assortment decisions may have less impact on retention.
-Similarly, the $\beta^{price}$ axis captures reactions to pricing adjustments, with lower sensitivity suggesting that offering discounts may have less influence on customer retention.
+In this part, we analyze how the slot assortment decisions can be adjusted based on consumer sensitivities to time ($\beta^{time}$) and price ($\beta^{\mathrm{price}}$) to either retain or exclude customers, with the goal of improving overall profitability.
+Figure~\ref{fig:coverage} shows how the coverage rate, defined as the proportion of customers who remain engaged with the system (\textit{i.e.}, who don’t opt out), varies with different sensitivity parameters.
+This is illustrated in two cases: (a) offering all slots without any discount and (b) applying assortment decisions obtained through the sALNS.
+The analysis is based on the first dataset, using a representative instance with 10 customers on the mixed map.

-Figure \ref{fig:coverage_without} illustrates the coverage rate when assortment decisions are not optimized, i.e., when all slots are offered without a discount.
-As expected, we observe that as customers become increasingly price-sensitive, they opt out more frequently, causing the coverage rate to decline towards zero.
-This outcome aligns with the scenario where the utility associated with opting out becomes higher than the utilities associated with the offered slots.

-In contrast, Figure \ref{fig:coverage_with} shows the coverage rate when assortment decisions are optimized with our sALNS algorithm.
-We observe that the trend remains: as customers are more sensitive, either to price or to delivery time, there is less possibility to retain those who would opt out regardless.
-However, it also becomes clear that adjusting the assortment and discount decisions based on these sensitivities allows us to capture more customers, ultimately leading to greater profitability.